tranquanghuy7198/chainforge-doc/docs/ethereum/3-interact-with-contract.md

 Navigate to [Contract Explorer](https://tranquanghuy7198.github.io/chainforge/#/contracts) to register your contract.

+### Upgradeable Contracts

+If your smart contract follows the [OpenZeppelin Upgradeable Proxy Pattern](https://docs.openzeppelin.com/upgrades-plugins/proxies), your deployment consists of two separate contracts:

+- **Proxy contract** — the address that users and applications interact with.
+- **Implementation contract** — the contract that contains the actual logic and functions.

+When interacting with an upgradeable contract in **_ChainForge_**, ensure that you:

+- Use the **ABI of the implementation contract**, since it defines the available functions and events.
+- Use the **address of the proxy contract**, since all external calls are routed through the proxy to the current implementation.

+This approach aligns with the OpenZeppelin standard, where the proxy delegates all function calls to the implementation while preserving your contract’s storage and state.

 ## Interaction

 You can quickly interact with your EVM contracts by providing necessary parameters: